Jeannie Hunt, President

 Invitation to NPDA Nationals, Nationals registration, or other business related to the National tournament

-Issues related to rules violations and/or violations of the NPDA Anti-Harassment/Violence Policy during the National Tournament.
+Issues related to violations of the NPDA Anti-Harassment/Violence Policy during the National Tournament.
+You can reach Amy via email or you can text or call the number above.